The House of Bernarda Alba

 Off-West End - Shows

-Fans of the work of Federíco García Lorca get another chance to see his masterpiece, as the Cervantes Theatre schedules an additional run of its 2017 version of The House of Bernarda Alba.
+Fans of the work of Federíco García Lorca get another chance to see his masterpiece, as the Cervantes Theatre presents another run of its 2017 version of The House of Bernarda Alba - from 12 February 2018.

 Photo by Elena Molina